Skip to Content

 Step 3:

-Place your front fabric on top of the terrycloth, with the right side down.
+Place your front fabric on top of the terrycloth, with the right side down (and the wrong side up).
+The right side is the pretty side, the side that is meant to be seen.
 Pin the front fabric into place and trim around the edges.

 Step 4: